 Step 2: Pass the NCLEX-RN

-Some nurses already hold RN licensure before they decide to advance their career by becoming an hospice NP.
+Some nurses already hold RN licensure before they decide to advance their career by becoming a hospice nurse practitioner.
 If they already hold an RN license, this step can be skipped.
 All other candidates must pass the NCLEX-RN exam.

 Step 3: Gain Relevant Experience